DanialArab/Docker/README.md

 To share our images with others we can push them to the **hub.docker.come**.
 In there, we can create a repository, similar to the GitHub repository.
 We can have a repository and in this repository, we can have multiple images with different tags.
 When creating a repository I chose the name "react-app" for my repository. doing so the name of our repo would be our username/image_name in my case: danialarab/react-app.
 To push our image to this repo we have to give it this tag i.e., danialarab/react-app.

-a side note: optionally we can connect our account to the GitHub account and so every time we do a push to GitHub DockerHUb automatically pulls the latest code and builds a new image.
+a side note: optionally we can connect our account to the GitHub account and so every time we do a push to GitHub DockerHub automatically pulls the latest code and builds a new image.

 back to the terminal: